ln1986/Python-Diwali_sales-Data-Analysis/README.md

 # ** Diwali Sales Data Analysis **

+**Problem Statement**

+x-store sells items to customers.
+To increses the business, further needs insights for growth of the business.

+**Objective**

+●	To improve customer experience by analyzing sales data and increse the revenue.

+**Libraries:**

+1. Pandas
+2. NumPy
+3. Mat plot
+4. Seaborn

-●	The entire project work developed on Jupyter notebook-web application to improve customer experience for improving the sales.
+● The entire project work was developed on Jupyter notebook-web application.

-●	Used required libraries like Pandas, NumPy, Mat plot, Seaborn generated report for improving the business in terms of revenue.
+**Key Insights:**

+●
+●